Mogady/FAQs-automatic-scraper/readme.md

 ## Introduction
-This is an FAQs Automatic scraping from help centers articles using Scrapy tool, by saying Automatic I mean providing a list of companies and their HelpCenter URL, and the scraper will start automatically follow all the internal articles and extract FAQs as a (Question, Answer) pairs.
+This is an FAQs Automatic scraping from help centers articles using Scrapy tool, by saying Automatic I mean providing a list of companies and their HelpCenter URLs, and the scraper will start automatically follow all the internal articles and extract FAQs as a (Question, Answer) pairs.

 I learned a lot while trying to make this, and I'm intending to do an article to explain